-- The term 'pre-packaged sale' refers to an arrangement under which the sale of all or part of a company's business or assets is negotiated with a purchaser prior to the appointment of an administrator and the administrator effects the transaction or transactions immediately on or shortly after appointment. - 2.
+- The term 'pre-packaged sale' refers to an arrangement under which the sale of all or part of a company's business or assets is negotiated with a purchaser prior to the appointment of an administrator and the administrator effects the sale immediately on, or shortly after, appointment. - 2.
 The particular nature of an insolvency practitioner's position in these circumstances renders transparency in all dealings of primary importance.
 Administration is a collective insolvency proceeding creditors and other interested parties should be confident that the insolvency practitioner has acted professionally and with objectivity; failure to demonstrate this clearly may bring the insolvency practitioner and the profession into disrepute. - 3.
-An insolvency practitioner should recognise the high-level interest the public and the business community have in pre-packaged sales in administration.
-The insolvency practitioner should assume, and plan for, greater interest in and possible scrutiny of such sales where the directors and/or shareholders of the purchasing entity are the same as those of, or are connected to, the insolvent entity. - 4.
-It is equally important that the insolvency practitioner acts and is seen to be acting in the interests of the company's creditors as a whole and is able to demonstrate this. - 5.
-This Statement of Insolvency Practice applies to all pre-packaged sales in administrations, irrespective of the who the purchaser may be.
-Where the sale involves a substantial disposal to a connected person1, there are additional statutory obligations placed on the purchaser and the administrator, and additional information will need to be disclosed. - 6.
-In this Statement of Insolvency Practice, the expression connected is used to mean a person with any connection to the directors, shareholders or secured creditors of the company or their associates and includes any connected person1.
+An insolvency practitioner should recognise the high level interest the public and the business community have in pre-packaged sales in administration.
+The insolvency practitioner should assume, and plan for, greater interest in and possible scrutiny of such sales where the directors and/or shareholders of the purchasing entity are the same as, or are connected parties of, the insolvent entity. - 4.
+It is equally important that the insolvency practitioner acts and is seen to be acting in the interests of the company's creditors as a whole and is able to demonstrate this.